garethr/riemann-vagrant/README.md

     bundle install
     bundle exec librarian-puppet install

-Once you have Vagrant installed all you have to do is:
+Once you have Vagrant installed choose which distro you prefer, currently the module (and this repo) support centos and ubuntu.
+Run
+either:

+    vagrant up ubuntu

+Or:

-    vagrant up
+    vagrant up centos

+Note that you can only run one of these at the same time (at least without messing with the config) due to port forwarding being used.

-This should download an Ubuntu base box and then use Puppet to install Reinmann.
-It also installs a modified dashboard as an example, starts a couple of daemons to start putting information into Riemann and also uses the [Puppet report processor](https://github.com/jamtur01/puppet-riemann) to load even more
+This should download an Ubuntu or Centos base box and then use Puppet to install Reinmann.
+It also installs the dashboard as an example, starts a couple of daemons to start putting information into Riemann and also uses the [Puppet report processor](https://github.com/jamtur01/puppet-riemann) to load even more